-Bonds (and similar assets) that were part of the benchmark at the time of investment with a final maturity longer than six (6) months must be sold within the next ninety (90) Business Days following their exclusion from the benchmark.
+Bonds (and similar assets) that were part of the benchmark at the time of investment with a final maturity longer than seven (7) months must be sold within the next ninety (90) Business Days following their exclusion from the benchmark.

-Bonds (and similar assets) that were part of the benchmark at the time of investment with a final maturity less than six (6) months can be kept until their final maturity.
+Bonds (and similar assets) that were part of the benchmark at the time of investment with a final maturity less than seven (7) months can be kept until their final maturity.

-GDNs, whose underlying was part of the benchmark at the time of investment and whose underlying has a final maturity longer than six (6) months, must be sold within ninety (90) Business Days following the exclusion of the underlying from the benchmark.
-GDNs, whose underlying was part of the benchmark at the time of investment and whose underlying has a final maturity less than six (6) months, can be kept until the final maturity of the underlying.
+GDNs, whose underlying was part of the benchmark at the time of investment and whose underlying has a final maturity longer than sseven (7) months, must be sold within ninety (90) Business Days following the exclusion of the underlying from the benchmark.
+GDNs, whose underlying was part of the benchmark at the time of investment and whose underlying has a final maturity less than seven (7) months, can be kept until the final maturity of the underlying.